Skip to content

 • ROOT can create and delete accounts

-• resources, user, agent, and session all live inside an account
+• resources, user, and session all live inside an account

 user_id